julien-diener/sparkhivewebapp/README.md

 This spring package implements 2 web services:

-  - **gen** that generate (possibly override) a table and return the created data as json.
+  - **gen** that generates (overriding if necessary) a table and return the created data as json.
-    The (optional) parameters are `name` the name of the table (default "mytable"), `n` the number of row to add to the table, `namenode` the hdfs namenode to use (default is "file:///") and `master` the spark master to use (default "local")
+    The (optional) parameters are: `name` the name of the table (default "mytable"), `n` the number of rows to add to the table, `namenode` the hdfs namenode to use (default is "file:///") and `master` the spark master to use (default "local")

-  - **request** that return a tab le content as json.
-The (optional) parameter is `name` the name of the table to request content from.
-Note that the master is always local (I just did not implement the option) and the namenode is the one used to create the requested table.
+  - **request** that returns a table content as json.
+The (optional) parameter is `name`: the name of the table to request content from.
+Note that the master is always local (I just did not implement the option).
+    As well, I did not implement a namenode parameter, thus the last that has been used with gen is kept.
+    However, the table is looked for on the hadoop or local file system is has been written to.
+So, the request can only work on table of the file system used last (with gen).

 **Spark master**:
 To use a (real) spark cluster, the spark master url should be given (using the `master` parameter) as it is written in the *spark master web ui page*.

+####Hive

+This web app works with spark-hive, without a hive server.
+It is uses the hadoop hive dependencies which (to my understanding) contains a, probably simple, hive server.
+Hive create a `metastore_db` folder in the running folder ,as well as a `derby.log` file.
+Then tables are stored in `/user/hive/metastore` folder of either the local file system or on the hdfs given by the namenode parameter.

+These folders should thus exist and have suitable writing permissions.

+####Unexplained bug

+I found that *sometimes* request on hdfs fails, but not often.
+Re-running the request, or refreshing the page on the browser however works.
+It looks to be some kind of instability in the communication with hdfs...

 ###Note on spark dependencies